Lowering the Risk of Preeclampsia

 - HYDRATION: Proper water intake keeps the blood pressure down.

-- BABY ASPIRIN: Small research studies show that daily baby aspirin reduces risk of pre-e; however larger studies show no significant benefits.
+- BABY ASPIRIN: Small research studies show that daily baby aspirin reduces the risk of pre-e; however larger studies show no significant benefits.
 Talk to your midwife or doctor before beginning this protocol.

 - EXERCISE: Daily exercise lowers blood pressure and increases the overall health of the body.
 It also lowers the risk of developing preeclampsia.
 One study shows that stretching is very beneficial for mothers who have already experienced pre-e in a previous pregnancy.